Who Was Your First Career Gamechanger?

 What was even more improbable was the reason for my visit.
-I was going to ask him for a job.
+I was going to ask for a job.

 He felt about food as he did about art.
 If the food was true, he ate it.
 Otherwise, he would mock, “not worth the calories.”
 Guests for dinner enjoyed fine cuisine by a chef trained at the Culinary Institute of America (or ‘CIA’ in cook land) and were given the option of any bottle from a world-class wine cellar.
-Malcolm, on the other hand, preferred his glass of Bordeaux paired with a Big Mac.
+On the other hand, Malcolm preferred his glass of Bordeaux paired with a Big Mac.
 He combined highbrow sophistication with peasant tastes because that was his truth.
 He was equally skilled at polishing brass, referring to the high and mighty who came to visit, always bestowing a parting gift of a Tiffany stirrup cup engraved with their name.

 It led to the first rule of winning hearts and minds.
 People adore themselves.
-You could give them an engraved milk bottle and they cherish it for life.
+You could give them an engraved milk bottle, and they cherish it for life.